dortania/oc-laptop-guide-legacy/prepare-install-macos/preparing-the-usb-media.md

         └── bdmesg.efi
 ```

-Now you're ready for the rest of the guide.
-Don't try and boot CLOVER yet.
+Now you're ready for the rest of the guide. **Don't try and boot CLOVER yet**.
 The structure is in place, but it is missing many components required for booting.

 That's it!